rsyslog/rsyslog-doc/source/configuration/lookup_tables.rst

         {"index" : "10.0.2.3", "value" : "B" }]}

-Note: In the example above, if a different IP comes in, the value "unk" is returend thanks to the nomatch parameter in the first line.
+Note: In the example above, if a different IP comes in, the value "unk" is returned thanks to the nomatch parameter in the first line.

-Lookup tables can be access via the ``lookup()`` built-in function.
-Common usage pattern is to set a local variable to the lookup result and later use that variable in templates.
+Lookup tables can be accessed via the ``lookup()`` built-in function.
+A common usage pattern is to set a local variable to the lookup result and later use that variable in templates.